zeeshanmnawaz786/Parking-DAPP/README.md

 ## Project structure

 The project is split into two folders ([hardhat](hardhat) and [frontend](frontend)).
-Hardhat folder contains the contract and everything needed to test, compile and deploy the contract.
-Frontend folder contains the React app that allows interacting with the deployed contract.
-Each of the folders contain README with instructions to install dependencies and run the project.
+The Hardhat folder contains the contract and everything needed to test, compile and deploy the contract.
+The Frontend folder contains the React app that allows interaction with the deployed contract.
+Each of the folders contains README with instructions to install dependencies and run the project.

 ```
 .